NickZettel/IT-Labs/Windows-Server-2022-Desktop-Experience/Lab 1: Setting Up Active Directory Domain Services (AD DS) on Windows Server 2022/Findings.md

 ### 5. Powershell Script For AD DS Deployment
 ![Alt text](images/5.
-Powershell Script For AD DS Deployment.png) This is how the same steps can be performed is a PowerShell command instead of the gui.
+Powershell Script For AD DS Deployment.png) This is how the same steps can be performed is a PowerShell command instead of the GUI.

 ### 6. Active Directory Users and Computers
 ![Alt text](images/6.
 Active Directory Users and Computers.png)